 Radar charts; spiderweb charts

-When you build a Radar chart you must provide at least one attribute and one measure.
-The measure values move from smallest to the outer edge of the web.
+When you build a radar chart, you must provide at least one attribute and one measure.
+The measure values move from smallest to largest, to the outer edge of the web.
 Each spoke of the web is reserved for one of the variables.
 The points where each value lies on the web are connected.

-You may notice that sales of both gifts and medical items might be outliers.
-Gift and medical sales are minimal compared to the average.
+You may notice that sales of gift items are outliers, and minimal compared to the average.